nagrubb/personal-frontend/README.md

 2. I can also make it easier to make changes during development by running NodeJS to see changes almost instantly rather than recreating the container every time which is quite slow.

-3. Completely remove W3 CSS in favor of materials-ui.
-There is no real function benefit of this, but it does clean up the code and allow me to better support theming without a lot of changes.
-The main benefit is just getting rid of inline styling.

 # Technologies
 - docker
 - nginx